Pollution Prevention Plan

 TWU generates hazardous and non-hazardous waste from various maintenance activities as well as routine laboratory and studio practices.
 The Denton campus is registered with the Environmental Protection Agency (EPA) and the Texas Commission on Environmental Quality (TCEQ) as a "Small Quantity Generator" of hazardous waste.
 As a result, a Pollution Prevention Plan (P2) was required to be developed to describe TWU's efforts to reduce the quantity of hazardous wastes generated at the Denton campus.

-The Houston and Dallas campuses are not required to prepare a P2 plan because they are "Conditionally Exempt Small Quantity Generators" due to the very small quantities of hazardous waste they generate currently.
-Efforts should of course still be made to reduce or eliminate hazardous waste generated at these campuses as well.
+TWU's Houston and Dallas campuses are not required to prepare a P2 plan because they are "Conditionally Exempt Small Quantity Generators" due to the very small quantities of hazardous waste they generate currently.
+Efforts should of course still be made to reduce or eliminate the hazardous waste generated at these campuses as well.

 - Product Substitution - Substitution of less toxic or hazardous materials will result in smaller volumes of hazardous waste requiring disposal.
 EH&S will work with various departments on campus to make them aware of this effort and to assist with the identification of appropriate substitutions.
 Several departments, including Facilities Management & Construction, Chemistry & Biochemistry, and the Visual Arts department have already begun independent efforts toward this goal.
 Visit the Safer Products for Use in the Lab webpage for more information on substitutions in laboratory spaces.

-- Environmental Management System (EMS) - A longer term project will establish a formal EMS at TWU.
+- Environmental Management System (EMS) - A longer-term project will establish a formal EMS at TWU.
 The EMS will contribute to pollution prevention by identifying reduction goals and associated projects with upper management participation.
 More details on the TWU EMS will be made available on a separate web page once the process of implementing the EMS begins.